plspeziali/Wikispeedia-BigData/README.md

-the script of the dfs is located and `hdfs://localhost:9000/user/bigdata2022/datasets/` with the path where you want the dataset to be placed in HDFS, in this last case you must change this path also inside the Python script and/or the Python Notebook.
+the script of the dfs is located and `hdfs://localhost:9000/user/bigdata2022/datasets/` with the path where you want the dataset to be placed in HDFS, in this last case you must change this path also inside the Python Notebook.

-By launching the `create-database.sh` shell script or executing the Jupyter Notebook `wikispeediaSpark.ipynb` inside a Spark environment you can make the Spark program execute.
+By launching the Jupyter Notebook `wikispeediaSpark.ipynb` inside a Spark environment you can make the Spark program execute.
 1.  `categories.tsv`: